StanleyNeoh/Task-Management-Web-Application/README.md

 5) <del>Improve tagging management</del>
 6) Introduce private tags
 7) Fix bug for change taggings -> some devices can change taggings of tasks while others can't
+8) Make app layout compatible for mobile use